-- a. a contractual term of the receivables purports to prohibit their assignment; - b. there are public policy grounds (for instance, assignments of salary payments); - the originator is a public authority or government (which may not be able to transfer its assets depending on the asset type); - d. the securitisation of the assets may contravene any applicable national security laws: or - e. certain receivables can only be transferred to purchasers holding a particular licence, for example, receivables related to a business or activity regulated under the Money Lenders Ordinance (Cap.
+- a. a contractual term of the receivables purports to prohibit their assignment; - b. traditional bank deposits and certain retail investment products (e.g., unit trusts and mutual funds) are not typically securitisable; - c. there are public policy grounds (for instance, assignments of salary payments); - d. the originator is a public authority or government (which may not be able to transfer its assets depending on the asset type); - e. government bonds may be securitised in structured forms, but direct securitisation of public-sector receivables may require legislative approval or compliance with relevant local regulations. - f. certain types of consumer debt, particularly those subject to unfair lending practices, may face restrictions under Hong Kong's regulatory framework; - g. illegal assets or securitisation that may contravene any applicable national security laws; or - h. certain receivables can only be transferred to purchasers holding a particular licence, for example, receivables related to a business or activity regulated under the Money Lenders Ordinance (Cap.
 163), the Banking Ordinance (Cap.
 155) or the Securities and Futures Ordinance (Cap.
 571).